Quick links

 Introduction

-Thank you very much for volunteering to join a BAPM working group.
+Thank you very much for considering applying to a BAPM working group.
 BAPM’s work programme relies on our members and stakeholders contributing their time to come together to produce documents to improve standards of perinatal care.

 We will hold regular meetings but there is also lots of work to do in between.
 Working group members share their ideas, undertake literature searches, write and review documents.